tildetown/rodo/README.md

 # rodo

-An easy-to-use todo list program for people who live on the command line written in Racket.
+An easy-to-use todo list program for people who live on the command line written in Racket

 ## Platforms